-Confirm that all samples requiring blanks had blanks collected at the correct frequency.
-The Monitoring Team Supervisor, the Project Manager, and the Program Manager can upload qualification codes using the SLD upload results report format.
-Use the following procedure in Squid:
+Confirm that all samples requiring blanks had blanks collected at the correct frequency through review of the SLD Upload Results report:

-- Select Adhoc Report tap and select the Project. - Select RIDs/QA Report tab. - Select SLD Upload Results Note: If two teams were collecting data in the same project during the same time frame it will be necessary to run a Raw Results Report to be able to filter and identify samples by team.
+- Note: If two teams were collecting data in the same project during the same time frame, it will be necessary to run a Raw Results Report to be able to filter and identify samples by team.
 Qualifiers will still need to be applied to the SLD Upload Results. - Filter samples by an Analyte Suite requiring blanks. - For ease of determining the collection of blanks select one Characteristic Name (ex.
 Phosphorus as P). - Ensure that required blanks were collected at the correct 10% frequency.
-Refer to Attachment B-3 Field Quality Control Summary in the Verification and Validation Worksheet and the example below. - If blanks were not collected at the correct frequency flag all analytes in the analytical suite for the entire sampling run with a SWQB Qualifier Code A2 in the SLD Upload Results report. - Document validation codes that were applied in the Verification and Validation Worksheet. - Notify a Project Manager, the Monitoring Team Supervisor, or the Program Manager to upload applied validation codes.
+Refer to Attachment B-3 Field Quality Control Summary in the Verification and Validation Worksheet and Figure 2 below. - If blanks were not collected at the correct frequency, flag all analytes in the analytical suite for the entire sampling run with a SWQB Qualifier Code "A2" in the SLD Upload Results report. - Document validation codes that were applied in the Verification and Validation Worksheet.